tetsufmbio/taxontree/docs/README.md

 ### 5.1.
 Exploring the taxonomic relationship by LCA

-Right after opening the Nexus file in FigTree, you will see your phylogenetic tree with the branches colored according to the LCA (Lowest Common Ancestor) between the query species (in red) and the other species in the tree (**Figure S3**).
+Right after opening the Nexus file in FigTree, you will see your phylogenetic tree with the branches colored according to the LCA (Lowest Common Ancestor) between the query species (in red) and the other species in the tree (**Figure 5**).
 LCA of two or more organisms represents the most recent ancestor that all organisms in the set have in common (see **Box 1** for mor details).
 There will have also a legend for the colors used in the branches of the tree.

 <img src="/img/taxontree_figtree1.png" width=650px/>

+**Figure 5**: FigTree tree display right after opening a Nexus file generated by TaxOnTree.

 > **Note**: Some taxon names in the legend are followed by an asterisk.
 This indicates that there is no organism in the tree that has this taxon as the LCA with the query organism.

 ### 5.2.
 Exploring the taxonomic diversity by ranks

 Did you ever asked yourself how many distinct class, order or family are in your tree?
 This can be shortly answered with a tree generated by TaxOnTree in hand.
 TaxOnTree also embeds in the tree data of taxonomic lineage of all taxa comprising the tree, allowing the colorization of the tree according to a taxonomic rank.
-Take the following steps in the FigTree software and, if you are curious about how missing ranks in some lineages are filled in TaxOnTree, check the **Box 2**.
+Take the following steps in the FigTree software:

 1. In the FigTree side menu, go to *Appearance*;
 1. In *Colour by* parameter, and choose a taxonomic rank to be used to color the branches.
 By choosing *08-superorder*, for example, the tree will be colored according to the superorder rank.
 You can setup the branch colors by clicking in *Colours* button;
 1. To make the color legend concordant to the branch color, go to *Legend* in the FigTree side menu;
-1. In *Attribute* parameter, set the same taxonomic rank that you selected in the previous step (**Figure S5**).
+1. In *Attribute* parameter, set the same taxonomic rank that you selected in the previous step (**Figure 6**).

 <img src="/img/taxontree_figtree2.png" width=650px/>

-Figure
+**Figure 6**: Steps on FigTree to evidence taxonomic diversity by ranks.

+> **Note**: Ranks that are missing in a taxonomic lineage are filled using Taxallnomy database.
+See **Box 2** for more details.

 ### 5.3.
 Adding or changing labels in the tree

 Taxonomic data can also be evidenced on the tips, nodes and/or branches in the tree.
-For instance, to change the tip label, go to *Tip labels*, on FigTree side menu; and, on *Display* parameter, select a taxonomic rank to be diplayed at the tip of the tree.
+For instance, to change the tip label, go to *Tip labels*, on FigTree side menu; and, on *Display* parameter, select a taxonomic rank to be diplayed at the tip of the tree (**Figure 7**).

 To evidence the taxonomic data on the nodes and/or on branches of the tree, use the same procedures but at *Node label* and/or *Branch label*, respectively.

 <img src="/img/taxontree_figtree3.png" width=650px/>

+**Figure 7**: Steps on FigTree to to add or change labels in the tree.

 ### 5.4.
 Checking branch statistic support value